Education for Sustainable Development

 The UoS ST is a relatively small team with limited resources for engagement.
 The partnership through BEST enables ongoing dialogue with students that would not otherwise be possible.
 This also presented the opportunity to deliver information on environmental management at the University such as waste and recycling and provided a barometer of awareness to measure changes in knowledge and attitudes.

-Within the Environmental Sustainability Team we encourage students to get involved with sustainability on campus through the generation of live briefs for projects.
-These have been integrated into the curriculum, support research/assignments or as extra-curricular opportunities.
-Some examples of previous student projects are listed below:
+The Sustainability Team encourage students across all disciplines to get involved with sustainability on campus through the generation of live briefs for projects.
+These have been integrated into the curriculum as dissertations or other assessments and as extra-curricular opportunities.
+This provides students with the opportunity to make a real difference to the University and beyond.
+Real life sustainability challenges are also offered by the wider community and external organisations.

 • Biodiversity and habitat surveys on campus